Kathryn (Kay) Christensen

-On October 2nd, Kathryn (Kay) Christensen, loving mother and grandmother passed away at the age of 86.
+On Oct.
+2, 2021, Kathryn (Kay) Christensen, loving mother and grandmother, passed away at the age of 86.

-Kay was born on November 26, 1934.
-She grew up in Chicago, IL and visited the family cottage on Lake Namekagon every summer with her parents.
+Kay was born on Nov.
+26, 1934.
+She grew up in Chicago and visited the family cottage on Lake Namekagon every summer with her parents.
 She attended Coe College in Cedar Rapids, Iowa.
-She met Erling (Chris) Christensen in Cable, WI, and they were married in March of 1962.
+She met Erling (Chris) Christensen in Cable, and they were married in March of 1962.
 They had two children, Curtis and Craig, and raised their family in Cable.

-Kay was proceeded in death by her parents, Richard and Katheryn Paulsen, her husband Erling (Chris), her son Craig.
-She is survived by her son, Curtis (Marnie) and granddaughter, Bailey (Craig’s daughter).
+Kay was preceded in death by her parents, Harry and Katheryn Paulsen; her husband, Erling (Chris); and her son, Craig.

+She is survived by her son, Curtis (Marnie); and granddaughter, Bailey (Craig’s daughter).

 Per Kay’s request, there will be a private family service.